Jaypatel1921/StopTheVirus/README.md

 Future Plans
 _________________________
 We hope to potentially add a feature to allow players to choose their player skin to play with, as well as a setting/options feature to allow the player to change their setting or keybinds as they wish.
-We also are working to implement levels to make the game harder, as well as hope to make the game run smoother,
+We also are working to implement levels to make the game harder, as well as hope to make the game run smoother.